Single-use plastic ban in the Netherlands: The most important questions & answers about the measures

 If a customer in the Netherlands orders food and/or drink for pick-up or has the order delivered, he or she must either pay for the disposable containers as long as they contain plastic, or alternatively, he or she must use the reusable alternative with a return system or bring his or her own containers to fill.
 As a restaurateur in the Netherlands, you are obliged to list the surcharge for disposable containers separately on the invoice and must offer the option of a reusable alternative.

-Distort on site:
+Consumption on site:

-2. supermarkets, retail and kiosks
+2. supermarkets, retailers and kiosks

-3 Offices, companies, institutions
+3. offices, companies, institutions

 Sample Pack To-Go